Democrats tried to speak Spanish at the debate. How'd they do?

 O'Rourke learned the language growing up in El Paso, Texas, along the Mexico border.
 He and Castro tangled at the debate on immigration policy.
 Castro wants to decriminalize undocumented border crossings.

 Booker learned Spanish during a language immersion program in Ecuador.
-Bill De Blasio, the New York City mayor, did not speak Spanish at the debate, but he can.
+Bill de Blasio, the New York City mayor, did not speak Spanish at the debate, but he can.

 But neither O'Rourke's nor Booker's Spanish was flawless.

-Note: CORRECTION: This story has been updated to correctly identify José Diaz-Balart.
-He has not previously served in Congress.